GoodGuide/pinglish/README.md

 # Pinglish

-A simple Rack middleware for checking application health.
-Pinglish exposes a `/_ping` resource via HTTP `GET`, returning JSON that conforms to the spec below.
+A simple Rack app for checking application health.
+Pinglish responds to `GET` requests, returning JSON that conforms to the spec below.

 ## The Spec

-0. The application __must__ respond to `GET /_ping` as an HTTP request.
+0. The application __must__ respond to `GET /` as an HTTP request.

 0. The request handler __should__ check the health of all services the application depends on, answering questions like, "Can I query